-to extend affordability of units while ensuring a safe, quality living environment: The PRA is launching a program to help small landlords that own four or fewer units access loans to make health- and safety-related repairs.
+to extend affordability of units while ensuring a safe, quality living arrangement: The PRA is launching a pilot program to help landlords who own fewer than five units access loans to make health- and safety-related repairs.
 The PRA will provide a loan-loss reserve fund to private lenders who participate in the program.
-Lenders make loans of up to \$25,000 for repairs to rental properties affordable to households at or below 100% of AMI.
-One third of loans must serve properties with rents affordable to households at or below 50% AMI.
-This pilot will target only a handful of zip codes.
-Additional housing dollars would expand this program citywide.
+In the pilot program, lenders will make loans of up to \$25,000 for repairs to rental properties affordable to households at or below 100% of AMI, with one-third of the loans serving properties with rents affordable to households at or below 50% of AMI.
+This pilot will target a handful of zip codes.
+Additional funding would expand this program citywide and potentially increase loan amounts.

-Expand and Modify the Shallow Rent Subsidy to decrease tenant evictions and increase tenant stability: While deteriorating housing quality places households at risk of losing a safe and livable home, so do poverty and income shocks.
-Many evictions are the result of renter's inability to pay their rent.
+Expand and Modify the Shallow Rent Subsidy to

+decrease tenant evictions and increase tenant stability: Many evictions are the result of a renter's inability to afford their rent.
+A shallow rent subsidy pays a portion of the rent.
 Use the Flexible Housing Subsidy Pool to fund a shallow rent subsidy to households undergoing a housing crisis or transitioning from a homeless shelter to permanent housing.
-The subsidy will provide up to \$300 per month for a period of up to one year or until such time as a household is able to afford rental payments on their own, whichever is sooner.
+The subsidy will provide up to \$300 per month for up to one year or until a household is able to afford the rent on their own, whichever is sooner.